 Other subjects or topics might be Nature, Cityscapes, Nightscapes, Architecture, Pictorial, Silhouettes, Social Documentary, Sunsets, Sunrises, etc. They all must display clear evidence of their subject and title and whatever category they fall into.

-The landscape image should show everything in clear focus.
+The best landscape image should show everything in clear focus.
 From the front elements, all the way through to the distant background.
 And for impact, make good use of light and colour.

 Fill the scene with your subject and as with people photos, it is important that you concentrate your focus on the animal's or bird's eye/s.